ReesMorrison/NetlifyBlogThemes/content/post/2021-02-08-decisions-from-the-road-not-taken-a-poem-by-robert-frost/DecisionsRoadFrost.md

 I took the one less traveled by,
 And that has made all the difference.

-Robert Frost’s “The Road Not Taken,” highlights in a short poem a decision that is both earthy and metaphorical.
-Two paths beckon, neither one having more attraction than the other, but the traveler must finally make a decision.
-He appeases his heart that he can take the other path on a later day, but his head tells him that life will not bring him back that way again.
-Life’s small decisions shape us.

 ![Poem, Two roads in forest picture](/media/DecisionsTwoRoads.png)